 What Cardinal Ratzinger was not saying was, “A Catholic can differ from the pope on whether the principles of just war doctrine must be applied.”

 Likewise, Ratzinger was not suggesting that the teaching on capital punishment could be disregarded.
 His letter speaks of a situation where “a Catholic were to be at odds with the Holy Father on the application of capital punishment.”
-Once again, he is speaking about a matter of prudential judgement about a potentially licit course of action.
+Once again, he is speaking on a matter of prudential judgement about a potentially licit course of action.

-At the time the letter was written, the pope and an individual Catholic could look at the same situation and could reach different conclusions about whether the conditions were met.
+At the time the letter was written, the pope and an individual Catholic could look at the same situation and could reach different conclusions about whether the conditions permitting licit use of the death penalty were met.
 What were those conditions?
 “If this is the only possible way of effectively defending human lives against the unjust aggressor.”
 In other words, the pope could have looked at a situation and discerned, “this is not the only possible way of effectively defending human lives against the unjust aggressor.
 Therefore the death penalty should not be applied.”
 Another Catholic might evaluate the same situation and conclude, “this is the only possible way of effectively defending human lives against the unjust aggressor.
 Therefore the death penalty may be applied.”

 The 2004 letter was not carte blanche to ignore the Catechism.
 It was not permission to appeal to the theory of “retributive justice” as a justification for capital punishment.
 It simply meant that because there were circumstances (albeit very limited) under which it was permissible to apply the death penalty, someone might reach a different conclusion than the pope about whether the necessary conditions apply.